tanjera/infirmary-integrated/Readme.md

 Infirmary Integrated is free and open-source software developed to advance healthcare education for medical and nursing professionals and students.
 Developed as in-depth, accurate, and accessible educational tools, Infirmary Integrated can meet the needs of clinical simulators in emergency, critical care, and many other medical and nursing specialties.

+Infirmary Integrated is a free simulator for healthcare devices to aide in medical and nursing education.
+By simulating medical devices such as a defibrillator, students can practice reading tracings, interpreting waveforms, and starting interventions.
+Educators can use Infirmary Integrated to enhance simulations in a lifelike environment similar to patient care areas.
+It is developed to be clinically accurate and contain relevant content.
+Additionally, Infirmary Integrated is free and open source software in order to be accessible for healthcare professionals around the world.

 Infirmary Integrated currently functions as a simulator for the following healthcare devices:
 - Cardiac monitor
 - Defibrillator